“Our Bodies, Our Minds: Paths to Wellness”, a moderated panel discussion

 The girls had great fun while also being introduced to concepts they will carry with them in whatever they strive to accomplish later in life.
 More importantly, this event will give these girls the experience of feeling included and supported in the collaborative environment intrinsic to STEM, and to the team dynamic in general.
 For more information about how this program came to be, contact Susan Stecklair.

 March 8, 2017 – Santa Barbara-Goleta Valley

-The Santa Barbara-Goleta Valley branch hosted The Empowered Women Luncheon which celebrates strong, independent women of integrity who can serve as role models for all women in our society.
+The Santa Barbara-Goleta Valley branch hosted an Empowered Women Luncheon which annually celebrates strong, independent women of integrity who can serve as role models for all women in our society.

 This year’s honoree is Kelsey Gerckens, reporter and anchor at KEYT-TV, the ABC affiliate station in Santa Barbara, California.
 Not only has Kelsey earned an Emmy and a Golden Mike award for her breaking news coverage, she and her fiancé Joey Buttitta also won The Amazing Race, the hit show on CBS.
 When she is not chasing down the day’s top stories, Kelsey loves traveling the world and spending time outdoors.

 Women and Leadership – Solano County Panel Discussion

 February 22, 2017 – The Benicia-Vallejo branch, the League of Women Voters Benicia (LWV Benicia) and California State University Maritime Academy co-hosted a panel of local experts discussing Women and Leadership designed to motivate audience members to consider what actions they might take to increase women leaders within Solano County’s environment.
 The well attended event received proclamations from California Senator Bill Dodd and U.S. Congressman Mike Thompson